smarthomeproject2045/smarthome-habil/README.md

 smarthome-habil
 ===============

-This project is based on building a prototype of a smart home by using technology such as raspberry pi and arduino.
+This project is about building a prototype of a smart home by using technology such as raspberry pi and arduino.